 I think it depends on what type of hair you have.
 I have medium – coarse hair so dying it makes is frizzy and dry and just “damaged” looking.
 Especially since I was really into bleaching in my younger days!

-i think to make it worth it you have to find and stick to a good colorist so they can pick a good formulation for you. also, choosing the right color to complement your skin tone and not wash you out is important. and i think after dyeing your hair you have to think about upkeep whether you’re going to the salon for touch-ups or doing it yourself is also going to cost money/time/effort.posted about 4 years ago
+i think to make it worth it you have to find and stick to a good colorist so they can pick a good formulation for you. also, choosing the right color to complement your skin tone and not wash you out is important. and i think after dyeing your hair you have to think about upkeep whether you’re going to the salon for touch-ups or doing it yourself is also going to cost money/time/effort.posted over 4 years ago

 For me its worth it because my eyebrow were always a darker color than my natural dirty blond hair, and a dark chocolate with warm tones suited my skin tone better than my cool toned hair.

 I think with a little research and knowledge of what your using you can dye your hair safely without damamging it.
-There is a fair amount of upkeep, I do weekly deep conditioning, using only semi permanent and vegetable dyes, always use a heat protectant, and shampoo made for colored hair.posted about 4 years ago
+There is a fair amount of upkeep, I do weekly deep conditioning, using only semi permanent and vegetable dyes, always use a heat protectant, and shampoo made for colored hair.posted over 4 years ago

-my hair hasn’t fallen out and i’ve dyed it 3 times in the past year. i like it – it’s a change as long as you don’t dye it way too often. my hair’s always been pretty dry so there was no real difference before/after.posted about 4 years ago
+my hair hasn’t fallen out and i’ve dyed it 3 times in the past year. i like it – it’s a change as long as you don’t dye it way too often. my hair’s always been pretty dry so there was no real difference before/after.posted over 4 years ago